AkshayaDev/safe-upgrades-manager/readme.txt

 = How long are backups kept? =

 By default, backups older than 30 days are automatically deleted.
-You can modify this with the `sugm_max_backup_age` filter hook.
+You can modify this with the `safeupma_max_backup_age` filter hook.

 = Can I restore a backup manually? =